Decarbonizing Swarthmore's Energy Systems

 Climate change poses a grave threat to human health, safety, and well-being.
 Building on Swarthmore’s mission to educate for the common good, the College seeks to model the transformation that society will need to avert the worst impacts of the climate crisis.
 Swarthmore has committed to achieving carbon neutrality by 2035, which will require eliminating our greenhouse gas emissions from electricity, natural gas, transportation, construction, and procurement.

-The “Roadmap to Zero” will chart a proposed pathway to carbon neutrality for the first two major sources—electricity and natural gas—while providing reliable, cost-effective, and sustainable electricity, heating, and cooling for the campus.
+In order to realize this commitment, Swarthmore has been developing an energy and utility master plan, called the “Roadmap to Zero,” which charts a proposed pathway to carbon neutrality for electricity and natural gas while providing reliable, cost-effective, and sustainable electricity, heating, and cooling for the campus.

 Broadly, decarbonizing an energy system requires three steps: